University of Florida Homepage

 Interns

-We are fortunate to have four interns from the CAIRES Center’s Active Learning Program
+Each semester, we are fortunate to welcome interns from the CAIRES Center’s Active Learning Program

 Why and How?